twbs/blog/src/content/posts/2017/bootstrap-4-alpha-6.md

 Bootstrap 4 is now flexbox by default!
 Flexbox is an immensely powerful layout tool, providing unparalleled flexibility (hah) and control to our grid system and core components.
 It comes at the cost of [dropping IE9 support](https://github.com/twbs/bootstrap/pull/21389), but brings significant improvements to component layout, alignment, and sizing.

-<a class="jsbin-embed" href="https://output.jsbin.com/digabis/3/?output&height=440px">Bootstrap flexbox on jsbin.com</a>
+<a class="jsbin-embed border" href="https://jsbin.com/digabis/3/embed?output&height=470px">Bootstrap flexbox on jsbin.com</a>

 If you're unfamiliar with flexbox, here's some of the power you can expect to utilize in Bootstrap 4: